jfdev001/jfdev001.github.io/_pages/cv.md

 ## Career Interests
 I am a budding specialist in HPC with performance optimization, automation, and DevOps competencies honed during my time as a Scientific Programmer at the Leibniz Institute of Atmospheric Physics.
-I am eager to contribute this plus diverse skills in scientific modeling and simulation, finite element methods, fundamentals of fluid and atmospheric dynamics, and more to a software engineering role.
+I am eager to contribute these plus diverse skills in scientific modeling and simulation to a software engineering role.

 ---